8. Forgiveness

 ✩ 6.
 Angels on Earth

-Stream the album on Spotify: rb.gy/0ilm95
+Stream the album: ‘Love Made Visible’ on Spotify: rb.gy/0ilm95

-The song Angels on Earth emerges from the interdimensional ache of spiritual recognition and of sensing a deep soul connection to another, even when they cannot remember you in return.
+The poem ‘Angels on Earth’ emerges from the inter-dimensional ache of spiritual recognition and of sensing a deep soul connection to another, even when they cannot remember you in return.
 It speaks not only to personal longing but to a collective forgetting: the loss of our shared origin in divine unity in Source and in the primordial love from which we came.
-To recognise another in this context is to sense a vibration from a previous time, or dimension, a signature remembered by the heart, even when the mind resists.
+To recognise another in this context, is to sense a vibration from a previous time, or dimension; a signature remembered by the heart, even when the mind resists.
 This ‘mediumship’ across dimensions mirrors the nostalgic lament where love, once unconditional and vast, now seems lost in this present incarnation.
-Yet, even in the absence of recognition, the remembering remains, subtle, aching and alive.
+Yet, even in the absence of recognition, the ‘remembering’ remains, subtle, aching and alive.
+This is a beautiful and tender poem that carries a really deep sense of timeless connection and longing.
+The use of spacing and line breaks gives it a very ethereal, almost breath-like quality.

 I recognise you